Skip to main content

 Let's say you want to use an AI tool to check your email campaigns.
 Here's what happens:

-1. You Enable the Bundle
+1. You enable the MCP server

-• Go to your dashboard → Bundles
+• Go to MCP ServersDiscover

-• Find "Marketing Automation" bundle
+• Find "Marketing Automation"

-2. You Connect Providers
+2. You connect providers

-• Go to Providers → Connect Smartlead
+• Connect Smartlead and validate

 • Paste it into ChatGPT (or Cursor, Claude, etc.)

-• Your AI discovers all the tools in the bundle
+• Your AI discovers all the tools

 • Ask: "List my Smartlead campaigns"